 Middletown Employment Lawyers at McOmber McOmber & Luber, P.C.
 Provide Experienced Counsel Regarding Independent Contractors

 If you have legal questions about employees vs. independent contractors, talk to a skilled Middletown employment lawyer at McOmber McOmber & Luber, P.C..
 We can provide you with dedicated and personalized legal representation in all matters of employment law.
-Call 856-985-9800 today to schedule a free consultation or contact us online.
-From our offices in Marlton and Red Bank, we represent clients throughout the state of New Jersey.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.